Matthew040310/ESD-G1T3-CloudPantry/README.md

   - Determine inventory excess / deficit
 - Interplatform communication for reallocation of resources between charities
 - Delivery system to provide optimised route for food delivery to beneficaries

+# Programming Tools Used
+- Python Flask for RESTful APIs
+- Python RabbitMQ for AMQP protocol
+- Javascript React framework for UI